 What is incredible about the Center for BrainHealth is that researchers work side-by-side with clinicians.
 I do not know of another Center like this in the United States.

-The use of Repetitive Transcranial Magnetic Stimulation (rTMS) technology along with cognitive-behavioral therapies to help Afghan-Iraqi combat veterans suffering from Post-Traumatic Stress Disorder.
-This combination of techniques will help minimize hyper-emotional recall of life-threatening or fearful memories of war that disrupt post-combat everyday life.
+The Center for BrainHealth is studying the efficacy of a novel, innovative therapeutic approach to treat veterans diagnosed with PTSD.
+In a study funded by the Department of Defense, the Center for BrainHealth team is combining cognitive processing therapy (CPT) with magnetic stimulation therapy, repetitive Transcranial Magnetic Stimulation (rTMS), to reduce the symptoms associated with PTSD.
+The research team hypothesizes combination of techniques will help minimize hyperemotional recall of life-threatening or fearful memories of war that disrupt post-combat everyday life.
 The threatening feelings once triggered are lessened by rTMS treatments and cognitive therapies during periods when patients are not overly emotional, leading to hope that patients will no longer react dysfunctionally to commonplace events.
 The Department of Defense has awarded the Center $3 million to further this research and apply it specifically to service members returning from Afghanistan and Iraq.
-Click here to learn more and participate in the study.
+Learn more.

 See one veteran's experience with the PTSD study.